 Take opportunities to meet regularly with a line manager or mentor to discuss workload, challenges, ideas and ask for feedback.
 This gives you a chance to improve while you are there.
 It’s a good idea to have regular discussions with your university mentor about your placement, so you can deal with any issues or problems promptly and professionally.

 It’s important to be honest with yourself when reflecting on your internship.
 If you didn't particularly enjoy it, it doesn’t mean it’s been a waste of your time.
 Even if the only thing you take away from the experience is knowing you don’t want to work in that industry, it’s been useful.

 Develop your LinkedIn profile to expand your network.

-What the Belfast School of Art would expect you to have accomplished by this stage of your career development
+Checklist the School of Sports recommends you have accomplished by the end of your placement year

 Checklist the Career Development Centre recommends you have accomplished throughout your placement